 Since Godessa split up, it was definitely difficult to establish myself as a solo artist.
 I had a certain voice, a certain way of expressing myself through music and creatively within the crew and to actually find my own unique voice through the album was a quite a long struggle and journey.

 The crew held its own in the largely male-dominated hip-hop scene.
-Their music video, “Social Ills”, tackled gender politics and consumer culture – setting off debates in academic circles (see my book Stealing Empire).
+Their music video, “Social Ills”, tackled gender politics and consumer culture – setting off debates in academic circles (for example, see my book, Stealing Empire).
 However, it wasn’t easy for them on the male dominated scene.
 Some of the criticism leveled at the crew was that they did not battle.

 Battling refers to freestyle rap contests in which MCs’ lyrical dexterity, use of humor and insults determine who is the best ‘battle cat’.
 Masculinist braggadocio is a key element of the impromptu performance and it is hardly surprising that it is male dominated.
 Hostility towards Godessa was not always qualified, though.
 In one of my lectures on hip-hop’s gender politics, one hip-hop head blurted out bluntly, “Godessa is whack!”
 Finished en klaar.
 On the other hand, Godessa was annoyed that they were expected to bear the burden of speaking for all women in hip-hop – a gendered variation of the burden of blackness in which certain black people are expected for all black people, as diverse as they are.

 We live in a very patriarchal society where females are expected to take more of a side role … I am not saying male [hip-hop] heads support other male heads more, but they have certain ideas of what they might perceive a female MC to be.